tytydraco/yessleep/out/I_was_part_of_a_search_and_rescue_team_that_found_a_missing_hiker_I_wish_we_hadnt.md

 We pulled up a couple of stools and sat at the leaning table, opening a few cans of beans for a small dinner.
 Kevin ate slowly, each spoonful a struggle, his body trembling with every bite.
 Occasionally, a mouthful would set off a coughing fit that had him doubled over, hacking and sputtering, but he kept going, insisting he was ok.

-After supper, we tried to distract ourselves with a game of cards.
+After supper, we tried to distract ourselves with a  couple games of cards.
 The cabin creaked around us, the wind rattling the windows, but inside, for a little while, it felt calm—almost normal.
-We laughed softly at a botched hand or a lucky draw, and the world outside, with its dangers and horrors, seemed to fade.
-Replaced instead by the illumination of our flashlights and the faint scent of damp wood.

 “Well, that was fun,” Charles said, then reached into his pack and pulled out the flare gun.
 He spun it playfully in his hand, grinning.
 “Alright, gentlemen — who’s up for a round of Russian roulette?”